Xiaomi's Pioneer Mi Notebook Air (2016) Supports USB Type-C with USB Power Delivery

-The power adapter comes with a USB Type-C connector and supports charging up to 65W (20 volts @ 3.25 amps) for the Mi Notebook Air 13.3".
+The Mi 45W USB Type-C Power Adapter comes with a USB Type-C connector and supports charging up to 65W (20 volts @ 3.25 amps) for the Mi Notebook Air 13.3".

 To start up the Mi Notebook Air 13.3", make sure you have plugged in the power adapter and press the power button.
 You'll see a welcome screen where you can follow the instructions to set up the notebook.
 Once it has completed Windows update, it is ready for use.